-Make the most of your time together with your children.
+If The Children have contact with the narcissist or not, make the most of your time together with your children.
 Children can and will thrive with the unconditional love of one stable parent.
-Eventually, they will grow up and know the difference between a narcissistic personality and other personality’s, surround yourself and your children with as many positive people as you can to counteract the mental abuse.
+Eventually, they will grow up and know the difference between a narcissistic personality and other personality’s.
+Surround yourself and your children with as many positive people as you can to counteract the mental abuse.

-With some, the safeguarding issues are too great and the children can not visit.
-Keep everything recorded, for when the children are old enough to understand.
+With some, the safeguarding issues are too great, and the children can not visit.
+Keep everything recorded for when the children are old enough to understand.
 Stick to facts.
 Do not fight fire with fire.
 Put it out by blaming no one to your child.
 Explain it’s no one person fault.
-Things happen and people just don’t get on all the time.
-You’re the child we realise this is the own time.
+Things happen, and people just don’t get on all the time.
+You’re the child.
+We realise this is our own time.

-Try to keep your mind busy, If they see the other parent or not. try new things with your children.
-Stay positive stay happy.
-You’ve got People with narcissistic personality traits or just hard to deal with people, they don’t like boundaries and they like to be in control.
+Try to keep your mind busy, If they see the other parent or not.
+Try new things with your children.
+Stay positive, stay happy.
+If you’ve got People with narcissistic personality traits or just hard to deal with people, they don’t like boundaries, and they like to be in control.
 You need boundaries with toxic people.

 One of the most important things to set up, for yourself and your children’s sanity is.

-The routine of seeing the other parent is an extremely hard thing to do with these kinds of people.
-You will more than likely get a barrage of abuse from them as they feel like they are losing control, nothing is ever the other narcissist fault.
+The routine of seeing the other parent is a tough thing to do with these kinds of people.
+You will more than likely get a barrage of abuse from them as they feel like they are losing control.
+To the narcissist, nothing is ever the narcissist’s fault.

 You’ll be told, “you’re damaging your children.” “you’re keeping them apart.” “you’re playing games.” “you’re strange.”
 And so many more.

-You’re not playing games.
-You’re trying to counteract the damage your ex causes with games.
+You’re NOT playing games.
+You’re trying to counteract the damage your ex causes with their games.

-The more you stick with it, the more you see your children happy and positive, the less the narcissist twisted words will affect you.
-It will slowly, become second nature to you.
+The more you stick with routine, the more you see your children happy and positive, the less the narcissist twisted words will affect you.
+It will slowly become second nature to you.

-If they manage a personality transplant and prove they will show up for children when they say, then yes sometimes people are busy and you can make allowances to swap, but if they fail to show up for your children no need to make allowances for someone who will not for the own children.
+If they manage a personality transplant and prove they will show up for children when they say, then yes, sometimes people are busy, and you can make allowances to swap, but if they fail to show up for your children no need to make allowances for someone who will not make allowances for their own children.

 You may need to swallow your pride and not worry about how they take this next step.
-If at all possible you need to try and get them to think the routine was there idea.
-If they send you a list of dates they want to see the children and it fits in with your children’s daily lives.
+If at all possible, you need to try and get them to think the routine was their idea.
+If they send you a list of dates, they want to see the children, and it fits in with your children’s daily lives.
 Say yes.
 Tell them what a brilliant idea that is from them.
 It’s hard when you know what they are like.
 But one parent needs to step up for the children.
-This way you get less backlash from the ex as they believe they got what they wanted and had a great idea. when in reality you got what you and your children needed without any negatively.
-Yes, it’s hard to swallow your own pride when you know exactly what the ex is like, think how beneficial it is not to get the belittling messages from them.
+This way, you get less backlash from the ex as they believe they got what they wanted and had a great idea.
+When in reality, you got what you and your children needed without any negatively.
+Yes, it’s hard to swallow your own pride when you know exactly what the ex is like.
+Think how beneficial it is not to get the belittling messages from them.

-You’re children get to see both parents and you have a routine.
-I know it’s no easy to do, it is worth it.
+You’re children get to see both parents, and you have a routine.
+I know it’s not easy to do.
+It is worth it.

-They key to boundaries and routine is stick to them.
-That can be very hard when dealing with idiots and you will have your moments of taking a step backwards.
+The key to boundaries and routine is to stick to them.
+That can be very hard when dealing with narcissists￼, and you will have your moments of taking a step backwards.

 Hang up the phone, close the door.
 Saying No. do not let them in your home.